solarknow/redacto/README.md

     "shipping_speed": "Standard Shipping"
 }
 ```
+Simply replace `test/example1.pdf` with the path to the PDF you want to have de-identified.

 #Future actions
+* Add error handling and cleaner error messages
+* logging for debugging

-* Debug and fix pdfminer.six import in docker.
+* Debug and fix GitHub actions yml.
 * Have the service write to CSV, or other formats.
 * This only works for similar format PDFs.
 To generalize this, we would need to think slightly different about the algorithm presented here.
 * If this service were to be deployed to AWS, we'd recommend this be re-written into a Lambda function.
 That would allow some architectural flexibility,